Dorian100710/vscode-docs/api/advanced-topics/remote-extensions.md

 ## Questions and feedback

 - See [Tips and Tricks](/docs/remote/troubleshooting) or the [FAQ](/docs/remote/faq).
-- Search for answers on [Stack Overflow](https://stackoverflow.com/questions/tagged/vscode-remote).
+- Search for answers on [Stack Overflow](https://stackoverflow.com/questiontagged/vscode-remote).
 - [Upvote a feature or request a new one](https://aka.ms/vscode-remote/feature-requests), search [existing issues](https://aka.ms/vscode-remote/issues), or [report a problem](https://aka.ms/vscode-remote/issues/new).
 - Create a [development container Template](https://containers.dev/templates) or [Feature](https://containers.dev/features) for others to use.
 - Contribute to [our documentation](https://github.com/microsoft/vscode-docs) or [VS Code](https://github.com/microsoft/vscode).
-- See our [CONTRIBUTING](https://aka.ms/vscode-remote/contributing) guide for details.